 You can search for a particular name in a parish or select a parish and browse the registers page by page.
 To do the latter, use Search > A-Z of record sets > Shropshire Parish Register Browse.

 At Shropshire Archives

-The PDFs show what format the registers are in and if there’s any sort of index.
+The PDFs show what format the registers are in, whether they are on FindMyPast, and if there’s any sort of index.
 Please note that to view any original registers, you’ll need to register for a reader’s ticket.